Manishearth/gstreamer-presentation/talk.md

 ♫

-Rust is a relatively new systems programming language incubated at Mozilla (@@ mention this?).
+Rust is a relatively new systems programming language incubated at Mozilla.
 Its goals are speed, safety, and fearless concurrency.

 One of its main selling points is that it makes it possible to easily write safe systems code, with or without parallelism.
 This makes it ideal for improving the state of browser development; and this was indeed one of the reasons Mozilla incubated it in the first place!

 §§
 <img src="img/servo-transparent.png" width="50%" class="blend"></img>

 ♫

 So Servo's an experimental browser engine written primarily in Rust, which uses parallelism wherever it can.

 It's a testing ground for new ideas, and a place from where we can eventually upstream code into Firefox.
 We're also hoping to get it to users as part of Firefox Reality, so we need to support things common in WebVR environments -- like audio!

-@@ maybe add more
-@@ explain what a browser engine is?

-⏰=3m
+⏰=1m

 §